-Also updated to reflect information relative to the 2016 Regular Stockholders' Meeting of the Company and Organizational Meeting of the Board of Directors of the Company, both held on May 26, 2016, as disclosed in SEC Form 17-C filed with the SEC on the same date.
+Also updated to reflect information relative to the 2017 Regular Stockholders' Meeting of the Company and Organizational Meeting of the Board of Directors of the Company, both held on May 25, 2017, as disclosed in SEC Form 17-C filed with the SEC on the same date.
+Also updated per SEC Forms 17-C filed with the SEC on September 25 and 29, 2017.